chamehta/canadian-western-bank-code-challenge/README.md

 - SQL (ANSI standard, SQL Server-compatible)
 - Lucidchart (for data modeling)
-- Microsoft Word & PDF (for challenge documentation)
+- Microsoft Word & PDF (for documentation)

 ---

 ## 🔍 Disclaimer

 This solution was developed for interview evaluation purposes only.
 All data and business scenarios are fictional and non-confidential.
-This repository is not affiliated with Canadian Western Bank or any official entity.
+This repository is not affiliated with Canadian Western Bank or any of its official entities.

 ---